Coast Guard rescues 2 boaters, dog in Atchafalaya Bay, Louisiana

-Coast Guard Air Station New Orleans MH-65 Dolphin aircrew stands with two rescued boaters and their dog at Harry P Williams Memorial Airport in Patterson, Louisiana, Feb.
+A Coast Guard Air Station New Orleans MH-65 Dolphin aircrew hoist a basket during a rescue operation in Aftachalaya bay, Louisiana, Feb.
 12, 2022.
-The boaters were rescued by the aircrew after their vessel began taking on water.
-(U.S. Coast Guard photo by Coast Guard Air Station New Orleans)
+The boaters required rescue after their vessel began taking on water.
+(U.S. Coast Guard video by Coast Guard Air Station New Orleans)

 |Date Taken: